xuehuinet/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: MWC Lock transaction, waiting for 500 MWC lock confirmations, has 0
 ```

-* Buyer will need to wait until he will need to deposit Secondary (for example BTC) coins to a multisig lock account.
+* The buyer will need to wait until they need to deposit Secondary (for example BTC) coins to a multisig lock account.
-In a few minutes after starting the trade, Buyer should see a message `Please deposit exactly XXXXXX BTC at <address>`
+A few minutes after starting the trade, the buyer should see a message `Please deposit exactly XXXXXX BTC at <address>`

 ```
 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Please deposit exactly 0.087 BTC at 2N4YMbGBzP39WjhJMEFtrMhCxLz8iifcepW